metabase/metabase/docs/exploration-and-organization/events-and-timelines.md

 Event and timeline permissions depend on your [collection permissions](../permissions/collections.md):

 - **View access**: you can view the collection's events and timelines.
-You can also apply timelines and events to time series in other collections.
+You can also temporarily apply timelines and events to time series in other collections.
 - **Curate access**.
 Anyone with curate access to a collection can add events and timelines to that collection.

 ### Make a timeline and its events available for everyone

 If you want the event and timeline to be available to everyone, create the timeline in a collection that the [All Users group](../people-and-groups/managing.md#all-users) has access to, as by default everyone is in the All Users group.

 Note that for questions outside of that collection, you can only temporarily apply those timelines to charts.
-The timelines won't appear automatically when you load the chart.
+The timelines won't appear automatically when you reload the chart.

 ## Further reading